josemlwdf/PyRAT/README.md

 - **Privilege Escalation:** PyRAT provides methods for escalating privileges on compromised systems, allowing users to gain root access and perform administrative actions.
 - **Backdoor Access:** The rootkit opens a backdoor on the target system, providing a covert channel for remote access and control.
 - **Remote Command Execution:** Users can remotely execute commands on the compromised system through the backdoor channel.
-- **Customizable Configurations:** The rootkit's behavior and settings can be customized to suit specific requirements and scenarios.
+- **Customizable Configurations:** The rootkit's behaviour and settings can be customized to suit specific requirements and scenarios.

 ## Requirements